djolini/codeIgniter4_blog_CMS/README.md

-# As i have not learnt ci4 database migrations yet,sql code for db is in /database.sql file in root of project directory.
+# As i have not learnt ci4 database migrations yet,sql code for db is in /database.sql file in the root of a project directory.

 ## What is CodeIgniter?